winitzki/sofp/README.md

 In other words, the traditional academic courses answer questions that academic computer scientists have, not questions that software engineers have.

 Existing literature on these theoretical topics tends to be too abstract.

 For example, there are now several books intended as presentations of category theory "for computer science" or even "for programmers".
-However, all these books without exception will fail to give examples vitally relevant to everyday programming, but instead emphasize purely theoretical topics such as limits, co-limits, or toposes, with no applications in sight.
+However, all these books fail to give examples vitally relevant to everyday programming, such as applicative or traversable functors.
+Instead, these books contain purely theoretical topics such as limits, adjunctions, or toposes, - concepts that have no applications in practical functional programming today.

 At the same time, a software engineer hoping to understand the foundations of functional programming will find no mention of the concepts of foldable, filterable, applicative, or traversable functors in any books on category theory, including books intended for programmers.
-And yet, these concepts are necessary to formalize such foundationally important operations as `fold`, `filter`, `zip`, and `traverse` -- operations that functional programmers use every day in their code.
+And yet, these concepts are necessary to obtain a mathematically correct implementation of such foundationally important operations as `fold`, `filter`, `zip`, and `traverse` -- operations that functional programmers use every day in their code.

 To compensate for the lack of AFTT textbooks, programmers have written many online tutorials for each other, trying to explain the theoretical concepts necessary for practical work.
 There are the infamous "monad tutorials", but also tutorials about applicative functors, traversable functors, free monads, and so on.
 These tutorials tend to be very hands-on and narrow in scope, limited to one or two specific questions and specific applications.
 Such tutorials usually do not present a sufficiently broad picture and do not illustrate deeper connections between these mathematical constructions.

+For example, free monads became popular in the Scala community around 2015.
+Many talks about free monads were presented at Scala engineering conferences, each giving their own slightly different implementation and never really saying what the "free monad" is intended to do and what properties it is required to satisfy.

+Without knowledge of mathematical principles behind "free monads", a programmer cannot make sure that a given implementation is correct.
+However, books on category theory present "free monads" in a way that is unsuitable for programming applications (a free monad is an adjoint functor to a forgetful functor into the category of sets).
+This definition is too abstract and cannot be used to verify whether a given implementation of the free monad in Scala is correct.

 Perhpas the best selection of AFTT tutorial material can be found in the [Haskell wikibooks](https://en.wikibooks.org/wiki/Haskell).
 However, those tutorials are incomplete and limited to explaining the use of Haskell.